honeykatrina/coding_assignment/README.md

 ## Test solution

 As the solution is deployed to Azure, you can test it in the cloud.
 Navigate to [API Swagger](https://user-management-api-lat.azurewebsites.net/swagger/index.html) to see available API endpoints.
-Or navigate to [frontend application web site](https://storlatocz3ehqllw.z6.web.core.windows.net/) to test through simple client interface.
+Or navigate to [frontend application web site](https://storlatocz3ehqllw.z6.web.core.windows.net/) to test through the client interface.

 > Note: To run solution locally you need to provide Service Bus connection string and a queue name in appsettings.Development.json.